Colonial records - 1826 to 1901

 The Governor of WA was required to raise a colonial militia for our own defence and the Swan River Volunteers was established in 1829 and existed until 1861.

-On 1st March 1901 Western Australia became part of the Federation of Australia and and the Commonwealth Ministry of Defence absorbed all of the Colonial forces.
+On 1st January 1901 Western Australia became part of the Federation of Australia and and the Commonwealth Ministry of Defence became responsible for all of the Colonial forces.
 The Defence Act was legislated in 1903 and the men then became part of the Citizen Military Force.

 Second Anglo-Boer War - 1899 to 1902